qqlittleice/MiuiHome/README_EN.md

 - Force the current device to be a high-end device.
 - Allow Android widgets to be moved to -1 screen.
 - Allow MIUI widgets to be displayed in Android widget page.
-- Change Icon Label Font Size
+- Change Icon Label Font Size.
-- Change Folder Column Count
+- Change Folder Column Count.
-- Use entire Folder space
+- Use entire Folder space.
-- Hide All Section in App Drawer mode
+- Hide All Section in App Drawer mode.
-- Option to Remove Page Indicator
+- Option to Remove Page Indicator.
-- Enable Dock Bar and Dock Bar Blur
-- Hide "Edit" Button in App Category's Paging
+- Hide "Edit" Button in App Category's Paging.
-- And more...
 </details>

 ## Translation Contributions